 What Is the SBA 504 Loan Application Process?

 The SBA 504 loan application process is actually relatively simple.
 Before applying, however, borrowers should make sure that they meet the eligibility requirements for 504 loans .
-Other steps include finding a CDC as well as choosing the lender that will contribute the other part of your loaBetter Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get Quotes
+Other steps include finding a CDC as well as choosing the lender that will contribute the other part of your loaStart Your Application and Unlock the Power of Choice$5.6M offered by a Bank at 6.1%$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1.4M offered by an SBA Lender at 9%Click Here to Get Quotes!

 What Is the SBA 504 Loan Application Process?